kholo-src/obschatbot/README.md

 # obschatbot
-A Twitch chat-bot that could directly interact with OBS Studio
+A Twitch chat-bot that could directly interact with OBS Studio and Spotify

 Requires: python >= 3.6